 - Pricing Plan Options – TEP offers four different pricing plans that allow you to better control your electric bills by choosing a plan that best suits your energy use.
 Three of these plans can help you save money if you avoid using energy during on-peak hours when the demand is high.

 - Energy Efficiency Tips – TEP offers many simple no or low-cost ways to save energy throughout your home to help reduce your electric bills.
 We also offer rebates on a wide range of products and services to make your home more comfortable, safe and energy efficient.

-TEP offers many simple no or low-cost energy saving tips to help you reduce your electric bills.
-We work with community partners to offer free home weatherization assistance to limited-income residents.
-Among the free home improvements that are offered include caulking, weather-stripping and the installation of insulation, sun screens and low-flow water fixtures.
+- Free Home Weatherization Assistance – We work with community partners to offer free home weatherization assistance to low-income residents.
+Among the free home retrofits offered are air conditioning system replacement, weather-stripping, caulking, sun shades and low-flow water fixtures.

 - Tools to Manage Your Bills – Use My Account on the TEP website or the TEP mobile app to easily access your billing information, such as the amount due and due date, previous payment history and energy usage.
 If you haven’t already established online access to your TEP account, you can sign up using information on your most recent bills.